 Understanding the causes of budget variances

-Understanding budget variances or financial variance helps explain performance, estimate gaps, and informs future business decisions.
+Understanding budget variances and financial variances helps you understand and explain actual performance, estimate gaps, and inform future business decisions.

 Here are some of the more common factors that explain budget variance in SaaS businesses, which may be controllable or uncontrollable:

-• Enhanced efficiency, customer conversions, and lead generation can lead to a favorable budget variance, while operational issues and low employee retention, which increases hiring costs, can result in unfavorable variances.
+- Enhanced efficiency, customer conversions, and lead generation can result in favorable budget variances, while operational issues and low employee retention, which increase hiring costs, can result in unfavorable variances.

 How can you improve budget variance?